+the heart muscle charity

-- Physical exam and medical history to see what physical symptoms are happening and what may be possible causes of these symptoms. - ECG (electrocardiogram) this looks at the electrical activity of the heart and how the spread of electrical messages pass through the heart muscle.
-It is also used to see whether arrhythmias are happening.
-An ECG might be done during exercise (if exercise usually brings on the symptoms). - Chest X-ray this looks at the size and structure of the heart, and whether you have fluid on the lungs (a symptom of heart failure). - Echo (echocardiogram) this is a type of ultrasound scan, which uses sound waves to create echos when they hit different parts of the body.
+arrhythmias are happening.
+An ECG might be done during exercise (if exercise usually brings on the symptoms).

+- Chest X-ray this looks at the size and structure of the heart, and whether you have fluid on the lungs (a symptom of heart failure). - Echo (echocardiogram) this is a type of ultrasound scan, which uses sound waves to create echos when they hit different parts of the body.
 Echos look at the structure of the heart and how it is working. - MRI (magnetic resonance imaging) scan this scan produces high quality images and is used to look at the structure of the heart and blood flows through it.
-It can also show the iron deposits within the heart muscle.
+It can also show the iron deposits and fibrosis within the heart muscle.